Swaroop-Haridas/Data_Analysis_On_Indian_AQI/README.md

 ## Results

 The analysis identifies major pollution patterns and demonstrates how machine learning can be used to classify air quality levels based on environmental parameters.

+## Machine Learning Models

+The following machine learning algorithms were trained and evaluated for AQI prediction:

+- Logistic Regression
+- Decision Tree Classifier
+- Random Forest Classifier
+- K-Nearest Neighbors (KNN)

+These models were compared based on their classification performance and prediction accuracy.

 Key outcomes include: